Soft Snickerdoodle Cake Topped with Cream Cheese Icing

 • 1 tbsp milk (for frosting)

-• Homemade caramel (for drizzle)
+• to taste Homemade caramel (for drizzle)

 1. Preheat the oven to 350°F (175°C).
 Grease and flour three 9-inch round cake pans.